kvalle/schmansible/bloggpost/infrastructure-as-data.md

 - It will increase readability of the parts that actually describe your infrastructure.
 This will make it easier for people with little experience with the framework to contribute, or at least to understand what's going on.
 - Removing the "how" from the "what" gives you a cleaner expression of your infrastructure.
 Design your solution [in terms of your domain](https://en.wikipedia.org/wiki/Domain-driven_design)—the infrastructure—rather than whatever technologies you use to realize it.
 - Allow data and logic to change at different paces.
-You should not have to touch the logic in order to add a new user.
-Or to change the data if you found a better way to perform some task.
+You should not have to touch the logic in order to add a new user, or to change the data if you found a better way to perform some task.
 So let them live as separately as possible.
 - It will reduce your dependency on the framework.
 Frameworks come and go: Ansible (or Puppet or any other framework) might not be the right choice for you in a month or a year.
-By having the framework specific parts separated you decrease your dependency on the framework, and thus make it easier to keep the important parts of your infrastructure if you decide to change framework.
-Don't throw the baby out with the bath water, keep your data.
+By having the framework specific parts separated you decrease your dependency on the framework, and thus make it easier to keep the important parts of your infrastructure if you decide to change it.
+Don't throw the baby out with the bathwater, keep your data!

 ## Who supports this?